WOH G64: Physical properties

-The spectral type of WOH G64 A in its red supergiant stage was given as M5, but it is usually found to have a much cooler spectral type of M7.5, highly unusual for a supergiant star.

-WOH G64 was likely to be the largest star and the most luminous and coolest red supergiant in the LMC.
-The combination of the star's temperature and luminosity placed it toward the upper right corner of the Hertzsprung–Russell diagram.
-It had an average mass loss rate of 3.1 to per year, among the highest known and unusually high even for a red supergiant.
+The spectral type of WOH G64 A is given as M5, but it is usually found to have a much cooler M7.5, which is highly unusual for a supergiant star.
+The combination of the star's temperature and luminosity, based on most estimates, placed it toward the upper right corner of the Hertzsprung–Russell diagram.
+It has an average mass loss rate of 3.1 to per year, among the highest known and unusually high even for a red supergiant.